davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 ## A demo application built with React and Redux, showcasing an event-driven architecture implemented using Clean Architecture and vertical slices principles.

-### Issues in react with "classic" react state management, without clean architecture:
+### Issues in react with "classic" react state management, without clean architecture and redux:
 - Feeling like I'm hacking things together to manage my components' state
 - Struggling to decouple enough from the UI
 - Creating/moving hooks and "services" here and there